migcv/PasswordManager/README.md

   ```

 To run the tests with Script Editor:
-All the scripts to inject byzantine behaviour are in the folder: PasswordManager/pm-server
+    All the scripts to inject byzantine behaviour are in the folder: PasswordManager/pm-server, with the following name:

 ```sh
     getWrongNonce